fibreville/minotaure_php/README.md

 ### Purpose

-This program lets you create an "AT RPG" (Asynchronous Tactical Role-Playing Game) on your own server where hundreds of players can take decisions collectively by voting.
+This program lets you create the "AT RPG" (Asynchronous Tactical Role-Playing Game) on your own server where hundreds of players can take decisions collectively by voting.
 It was designed to be used on Twitch.

 The original source was provided by [FibreTigre](https://www.twitch.tv/fibretigre) on 12/31/2020.
 Join his community's Discord (in French + 1 English channel): [https://discord.gg/RAhph7z]